fbef0102/Game-Private_Plugin/L4D_插件/Nothing_Impossible_無理改造版/l4d_multiple_equipment/readme.md

 </details>

 * <details><summary>Changelog | 版本日誌</summary>

+    * v2.7h (2026-4-4)
+       * Fixed primary equipments dropped on the ground have no ammo after player dies
+       * To avoid annonying double Q key or slot 1,2,3,4,5 key, now add a new cvar: player must hold a specific button to trigger "Switch Equipments Slot 1,2,3,4,5"
+       * Update cvars, translations

     * v2.6h (2026-2-12)
         * Fixed equipments from last level disappear after survivor wipe out and start second new round